jmontoyam/SSO/README.md

 This library has been jointly used with the smarthphonebrainscanner2 project (https://github.com/SmartphoneBrainScanner/smartphonebrainscanner2-core/wiki) to solve, using structured sparsity optimization algorithms, the EEG inverse problem on mobile devices (currently tested on the Nexus7 and the Galaxy Note I).
-The summarized process is as follows:
+The solution procedure can be summarized as follows:

 - Capture EEG data from the Emotiv neuroheadset (http://emotiv.com/).